 5. Be Mindful of Your Water Usage

 By reducing your overall water usage, you’ll be cutting back on the amount of energy needed to heat and treat water, which will ultimately contribute to reducing your carbon footprint.
-You can also help save the oceans and avoid contributing to the toxic waste that ends up in them by switching to all-natural cleaning products and reducing your use of single-use plastics.
+You can also help save the oceans and avoid contributing to the toxic waste that ends up in them by switching to all-natural cleaning products and reducing plastic waste.